Skip to main content

 If you want to create reading passage questions instead, choose the Reading Comprehension Questions tool.

-• Internet URLs: Paste links from websites, articles, PDFs, or textbooks.
+• Paste URLs: Link to articles, PDFs, websites, or textbooks.

-• YouTube videos: Paste a YouTube URL.
-Monsha analyzes the video transcript for detailed questions.
+• YouTube videos: Drop in a video link - Monsha will use the transcript to generate detailed questions.

 • Essential questions